 In law school, Jasmine interned in the Litigation Division of the Missouri Attorney General’s Office and in the United States District Court for the Eastern District of Missouri.
-Jasmine also acted as a mediator for the Better Business Bureau, participated in Washington University School of Law’s Mediation Team, and served as a Staff Editor for the Jurisprudence Law Review.
+Jasmine also acted as a mediator for the Better Business Bureau and served as a Staff Editor for the Jurisprudence Law Review.

-Outside of the office, Jasmines serves on the board of New Covenant Legal Services and the committee for Young Lives, a ministry for teen mothers in the City of St. Louis.
+Outside of the office, Jasmine serves on the Board of New Covenant Legal Services and the Committee for Young Lives, a ministry for teen mothers in the City of St. Louis.